 Job materials specify which materials are required to be used within the job's operations.
-Job materials are usually imported but can be modified from the Jobs dialog under the "Stock Materials" tab.
+Job materials are usually imported but modified from the Jobs dialog under the "Stock Materials" tab.

 Users can modify existing material requirements by changing the fields and options within this tab.
 Note: Only the fields in white can be edited.
 New material requirements can be added to the operation by clicking on the "New Stock Material Requirement" button.

 The following fields can be edited in this tab:

 - Material Item: The item to be used as a material for the operation.
 A drop-down menu lists items defined in the inventory.